Quick Turkey Ragu: an easy recipe for rich tomatoey Italian meat sauce, made with ground turkey.

 - Fresh basil leaves, slivered or chopped

-- Make The Tomato Sauce: Heat 1/4 cup oil over medium heat, in a heavy pot or Dutch oven, with a lid.
+- Make The Tomato Sauce (or skip this step if using store-bought marinara sauce): Heat 1/4 cup oil over medium heat, in a heavy pot or Dutch oven, with a lid.
 Add onions and red pepper.
 Cook for 2 minutes, to soften the onions.
 Add 1 tablespoon garlic and cook, stirring, for 1 minute, until fragrant (don’t let it brown).
 Add tomato puree, tomato paste, water and 1/2 teaspoon of salt.
 Stir to combine.
 Bring to a boil and immediately lower to a gentle simmer.
 Partially cover the pot to prevent sputtering.
 Simmer sauce for 10 minutes.
 Remove from heat.

-- Finish The Sauce with Shallots, Garlic, Turkey and Wine: Heat 2 tablespoons olive oil in a large cast iron or non-stick skillet over medium heat.
+- Make The Turkey Ragu: Heat 2 tablespoons olive oil in a large cast iron or non-stick skillet or heavy sauce pan, over medium heat.
 Add chopped shallots.
 Sauté, stirring often, for 3 minutes.
-Add the remaining 1 tablespoon of garlic and sauté, stirring, for 30 seconds, until fragrant.
+Add 1 tablespoon of chopped garlic and sauté, stirring, for 30 seconds, until fragrant.
 Add the turkey and 1 teaspoon of salt.
 Cook, stirring and breaking up the meat with a wooden spoon, until the turkey has lost all of it’s pink color.
 If there’s lots of liquid in the pot, cook for an additional minute to evaporate some of the liquid.
 Pour in the wine and simmer on medium-low for 5 minutes, until the wine is reduced by about half.
-Transfer the meat-wine mixture to the sauce pot and stir through.
+Pour in 4 cups of marinara sauce or homemade tomato sauce.
 Bring to a boil.
 Lower to a simmer.
 Cook the meat sauce, partially covered, for 10 minutes to combine flavors.